 - Place seam side down into a frying pan.
 I did not use or need any non stick surface.
 Cook on medium low for about 5 minutes, or until seam is sealed and tortilla is a deep brown.
 Burrito should come off easily, if it is sticking then it needs to cook longer.
 Check periodically being careful not to burn it.
 If you accidentally burn it, don’t worry, it is easy to use a serrated knife to scrape off the burned surface.

-Garnish with corn and chopped cilantro if desired.
-Devour and remember to breathe.
+- Garnish with corn and chopped cilantro if desired.
+Devour!

 - Salsa Crema makes 2 cups.